-1Due to changes enacted by LB 1150 (2022), this reporting period is: a) extended to convert from calendar year to fiscal year; and b) reported on an accrual basis.
-Future reporting periods will be from July 1 to June 30 and reported on an accrual basis.
+&lt;sup>1Due to changes enacted by LB 1150 (2022), the prior reporting period was extended to convert from calendar year to fiscal year and reported on an accrual basis.
+The current and all future reporting periods are from July 1 to June 30 and reported on an accrual basis.

-2Correction to prior annual report.
+&lt;sup>2Correction to prior annual report.

-Nebraska Advantage Act Industry Sector Codes and Application Tier of Projects with Active Signed Agreements
+Nebraska Advantage Act

+Industry Sector Codes and Application Tier of Projects with Active Signed Agreements